mushishi78/end_view/README.md

 ### Layouts

-For template engines that support it, view models can passed blocks:
+For template engines that support it, view models can be passed blocks:

 ``` ruby
 module MyLayout